-The Governors at Arrow Vale made the decision to become an RSA Academy, recognising the huge benefits the school would gain by being so closely affiliated to the Royal Society for the Encouragement of Arts, Manufactures and Commerce (more widely know as the Royal Society of Arts).
+The Governors at Arrow Vale made the decision to become an RSA Academy, recognising the huge benefits the school would gain by being so closely affiliated to the Royal Society for the Encouragement of Arts, Manufactures and Commerce (more widely known as the Royal Society of Arts).

 The DfE, in recognising Arrow Vale’s success, made the school a National Support School, and appointed Guy Shears as a National Leader of Education in 2015.
 The school became a National Teaching School in September 2015 as part of the RSA Academies Teaching School Alliance, thereby being able to train teachers and use staff expertise to support other schools.

-The MAT expanded to four schools in March 2016, when the other middle school in the Arrow Vale pyramid in Redditch, Church Hill Middle School, along with one of it’s two First schools, sharing the same site, Abbey Wood First School, chose to join the Trust.
-The Trust now had seamless curriculum delivery in the Redditch Pyramid from aged 9-19, and for the pupils at Abbeywood, from Early Years all through to 19.
-The two schools on the Church Hill site are led by one Executive Headteacher, Di Smith, with one Local Academy Governing Board holding to account the leadership across the two schools.
+The MAT expanded to four schools in March 2016, when the other middle school in the Arrow Vale pyramid in Redditch, Church Hill Middle School, along with one of it’s two First schools, sharing the same site, Abbeywood First School, chose to join the Trust.
+The Trust now had seamless curriculum delivery in the Redditch Pyramid from aged 9-19, and for the pupils at Abbeywood, from Early Years all through to 19 years of age.
+The two schools on the Church Hill site were led by one Executive Headteacher, Di Smith, with one Local Academy Governing Board holding to account the leadership across the two schools.
 The Trust was the first to have primary provision within the wider RSA Family of Academies.

-The Dfe, in recognising Abbeywoods Success, made the school a National Support School in July 2017, and Di Smith a National Leader of Education.
+The DfE, in recognising Abbeywood’s Success, made the school a National Support School in July 2017, and Di Smith a National Leader of Education.
 The Trust therefore has high level expertise with National Leaders of Education in both Primary and Secondary sectors.

 The Governors at The RSA Academy, Tipton, decided to join the Central RSA Academies Trust in September 2017, recognising the many benefits that would be derived through being in a formal relationship with four other RSA Academies (see Why Join Us?
 (Schools)).
 Already a member of the RSA Family of Academies, the fit with the vision of the MAT was a very strong one, and the establishment of a North and South hub for the Trust as made.

-At this point, Trustees took the decision to open a small central office in Birmingham, to house the central services of the Central RSA Academies Trust, but moreso to enable and central meeting, training and events venue for all the schools in our Trust, the wider family of academies, the RSA TSA and indeed RSA Fellows to make use of.
-It is suitably sighted in a creative industries venue in Birmingham’s Jewellery Quarter in Newhall Street, Birmingham (see How We Work)
+At this point, Trustees took the decision to open a small central office in Birmingham, to house the central services of the Central RSA Academies Trust, but more so to enable and central meeting, training and events venue for all the schools in our Trust, the wider family of academies, the RSA TSA and indeed RSA Fellows to make use of.
+It is suitably sighted in a creative industries venue in Birmingham’s Jewellery Quarter in Newhall Street, Birmingham (see How We Work).

-The Trust is actively seeking primary and secondary schools who genuinely subscribe to the Trust’s vision for it’s schools from within the West Midlands Conurbation.
+The Trust is actively seeking primary and secondary schools who genuinely subscribe to the Trust’s vision for its’ schools from within the West Midlands Conurbation.
 If you are interested please contact Guy Shears, Executive Principal/CEO, for an informal discussion.